Event Information

 Friday dinner and compulsory race briefing: 19h00

-Format: Easy self-navigation with route markers at critical points
+Format: Easy self-navigation with route markers at critical points.
+GPX route file will be available.

 If you want to be part of all the hype and vibe but are not ready for one of the bigger challenges, this one is for you.
 It takes you along the foot of the mountain with spectacular scenery all around.